neilk/octopress/source/about/index.markdown

 those early mistakes, rather than be the one who shows up later to fix them.

-So now is the time for new ideas, both serious and frivolous, things that I hope will change the world, and some things that I hope just make you smile.
+So now is the time for new ideas, both serious and frivolous, things that I hope will have great impact, and some things that I hope just make you smile.

 ## Contact info